BirajDas27/Streamlit_UI/README.md

 Only image formats like .jpg, .jpeg, or .png are supported.

-Models were trained on augmented histopathological breast cancer data using Keras and TensorFlow.
+Models were trained on augmented cytopathological breast cancer data using Keras and TensorFlow.